 In this section we investigate the presence of asymmetric behavior in ERPT mechanism for 12 EA countries.
-As discussed above, there are two types of asymmetries that can be modeled using nonlinear STR models.
-On one hand, pass-through asymmetries may arise with respect to exchange rate change direction i.e., in response to currency depreciations and appreciations.
-On the other hand, there is a second type of asymmetry which is related to the size of exchange rate movements, since pass-through could be greater when exchange rate changes are large than when they are small.
+As discussed above, there are two types of asymmetries that can be modeled with nonlinear STR models.
+In one hand, pass-through asymmetries may arise with respect to exchange rate change direction i.e., in response to currency depreciations and appreciations.
+In the other hand, there is a second type of asymmetry which is related to the size of exchange rate movements, since pass-through could be greater when exchange rate changes are large than when they are small.
 Consequently, the rate of exchange rate depreciation (Δe{t-i}) is considered as the driving factor of the nonlinearity in STR models.

 We begin by choosing the relevant transition variable by means of linearity tests as reported in Table 3 in Appendix A. The linearity tests are conducted for each lagged rate of depreciation Δe{t-j} with j = 1, 2, 3, 4.
 Also, no remaining nonlinearity tests are conducted after estimation in our choice of transition variable.
 We select the transition variables that provided the strongest rejection of both the null of linearity of the baseline linear model, and of no additive nonlinearity after estimation of the nonlinear model.
 According to Table 3, there is an evidence of presence of nonlinearity in all EA countries expect for Austria.
 Once linearity has been rejected, we employ the sequence of null hypotheses for selecting the relevant transition function, i.e. logistic or exponential (see Appendix A for details).
 As discussed in van Dijk et al. (2002), recent increases in computational power have made the decision rule, based on testing a sequence of nested null hypotheses, less important in practice.
 The authors argued that is easy to estimate a number of both LSTAR and ESTAR models and choose between them at the evaluation stage by misspecification tests.
 In addition, economic intuition must be considered in selecting the adequate transition function.
 In their study, Nogueira Jr. and Leon-Ledesma (2008) examined the role of the size of the exchange rate movements in generating asymmetry by implementing an ESTR specification.
 However, in our work, we aim to explore the two possible sources of nonlinearities in ERPT, i.e. with respect to both direction and magnitude of exchange rate changes.
-Therefore, we follow van Dijk et al. (2002) approach by estimating a number of both LSTAR estimation the STR pass-through equation as shown in equation (9).
-Augmented Dickey Fuller (ADF) tests suggest that variables in differences are appropriately described as stationary series.

-and ESTAR models for each country.
+Therefore, we follow van Dijk et al. (2002) approach by estimating a number of both LSTAR and ESTAR models for each country.
 This is a sensible way to check what kind of asymmetry that really drives the nonlinear mechanism in ERPT.
 As explained in section 3, LSTR specification is appropriate to capture asymmetry arising from the direction of exchange rate changes, while ESTR specification is more suitable for asymmetric behavior with respect to the size of exchange rate movements.